winter-yuki/kotlin-self-types/README.md

 }
 ```

-Also, there is no compiler control over such abstract overrides, so developer can easily add new modification methods in the base class and may forget to add abstract overrides to all the derived classes.
+Also, there is no compiler control over such abstract overrides, so a developer can easily add new modification methods in the base class and may forget to add abstract overrides to all the derived classes.

 #### Immutable data structures